OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_646.rst

 - `Fix CLI listing formatting ignored when passing --search <https://github.com/OpenNebula/one/issues/6511>`__.
 - `Fix Remove -V|--version from onecfg help and man page <https://github.com/OpenNebula/one/issues/6481>`__.
 - `Fix SPICE max password length <https://github.com/OpenNebula/one/issues/6530>`__.
+- `Fix bug where SPARSE attribute was not being used on cloning scripts for Local and NAS/SAN Datastores <https://github.com/OpenNebula/one/issues/6487>`